tushar9407/Algorithms/README.md

 9. Implement a divide-and-conquer algorithm for finding the closest pair of points in 2D space.

 10. Implement a divide-and-conquer algorithm for sorting a linked list.

+# Unit-3: Dynamic Programming:

+Programming Exercises:

+1. Implement the Fibonacci sequence using dynamic programming.
+Analyze the time complexity of your implementation and compare it with the time complexity of a recursive implementation.

+2. Implement the longest common subsequence problem using dynamic programming.
+Analyze the time and space complexity of your implementation and compare it with the time and space complexity of a naive recursive implementation.

+3. Implement the knapsack problem using dynamic programming.
+Analyze the time and space complexity of your implementation and compare it with the time and space complexity of a greedy algorithm.

+4. Implement the rod-cutting problem using dynamic programming.
+Analyze the time and space complexity of your implementation and compare it with the time and space complexity of a naive recursive implementation.

+5. Implement the matrix chain multiplication problem using dynamic programming.
+Analyze the time and space complexity of your implementation and compare it with the time and space complexity of a naive recursive implementation.

+6. Develop a dynamic programming algorithm for the edit distance problem.
+Analyze the time and space complexity of your implementation and compare it with the time and space complexity of a naive recursive implementation.

+7. Develop a dynamic programming algorithm for the coin change problem.
+Analyze the time and space complexity of your implementation and compare it with the time and space complexity of a greedy algorithm.

+8. Implement a dynamic programming algorithm to find the maximum sum subarray.
+Analyze the time and space complexity of your implementation and compare it with the time and space complexity of a naive brute-force approach.

+9. Develop a dynamic programming algorithm to find the longest increasing subsequence.
+Analyze the time and space complexity of your implementation and compare it with the time and space complexity of a brute-force approach.

+10. Create a flowchart for a dynamic programming algorithm that solves the longest common substring problem.
+Analyze the time and space complexity of the algorithm and compare it with the time and space complexity of a brute-force approach.